beyarkay/masters-thesis/src/04_methodology.md

 <!--
 TODO: Ensure this is fully integrated

+TODO explain how the 51-class HMMs ran into computation limits

 TODO: Explain how dropout works:
 - it reduces the training loss
 - it is only applied during training